-Native Hawaiian or Other Pacific Islander: A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or ot Nonresident: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.
+Native Hawaiian or Other Pacific Islander: A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or ot New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
+M Nonresident: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.